LUMCMRI/mri_safety_cases/en_US/Volunteer1/case_part3.md

 ## Part 3

-Hm Allthough the number of MRI examinations performed worldwide by far outnumbers the number of reports on tattoo-related adverse effects sometimes Tattoos proove treacherous.
+Hm.
+Allthough the number of MRI examinations performed worldwide by far outnumbers the number of reports on tattoo-related adverse effects sometimes Tattoos proove treacherous.